Thermodynamical Structure of AdS Black Holes in Massive Gravity with Stringy Gauge-Gravity Corrections: Introduction

 \section{Introduction}

 This fact that the Universe expands with acceleration follows directly from the observation of high red-shift supernova \cite{Perlmutter} and indirectly from the measurement of angular fluctuations of cosmic microwave background fluctuations \cite{Lee}.
 Since Einstein's theory can not explain current acceleration of the Universe, without fine tuning, various modified gravities have been proposed.
-For example one can refer to brane world cosmology \cite{Hamed,Ida}, scalar-tensor theories \cite{Brans}, $F(R)$ gravity theories \cite{Capozziello,Hendi2012}.
+For example one can refer to brane world cosmology \cite{Hamed,Ida}, scalar-tensor theories \cite{Brans} and $F(R)$ gravity theories \cite{Odintsov2,Capozziello,Hendi2012}.

-One of the interesting modified gravity is Lovelock gravity \cite{Lovelock}.
+One of the interesting modified gravity theories is Lovelock gravity \cite {Lovelock}.
 It is the most generalization that satisfies properties of Einstein's tensor in higher dimensions \cite{Lovelock}.
-In addition, It was shown that there is an equivalency between field equation of the Lovelock gravity near an arbitrary null surface and a thermodynamic identity \cite{Sumanta1,Sumanta2}.
-Furthermore, by using field equation for Lovelock gravity, a relation between energy momentum tensor and thermodynamic features were found.
+In addition, by taking the Gaussian null coordinates into account, one can find that the near null surface behavior of gravitational field equations is equivalent with the conventional first law of thermodynamics (see \cite {Sumanta1,Sumanta2} for more details).
 On the other hand, evolution of the spacetime has been investigated by using degrees of freedom of bulk and surface in Lovelock gravity.
 It was also pointed out that considering Lovelock gravity provides a natural backdrop to test different conceptual and mathematical aspects of Einstein's theory \cite{Padmanabhan}.
-Generalizations which are originated from Lovelock gravity enables us to obtain a better insight into the phenomena in Einstein's theory.
+Lovelock gravity also enjoys only first and the second-order derivatives of metric function in its field equations and it was shown that it is a ghost free theory of gravity.
+Furthermore, the effects of higher curvature terms of this generalization present themselves in higher dimensions.
+Indeed Gauss-Bonnet (GB) gravity is a topological invariant term in $4$-dimensions, and therefore, it has no contribution to the equations of motion.

-The first three terms of Lovelock gravity called Gauss-Bonnet (GB) gravity in presence of cosmological constant (GB gravity).
+Generalization of Einstein gravity to higher curvature Lovelock theory enables us to obtain a better insight into the phenomena in the context of gravity.
+The first three terms of Lovelock gravity called GB gravity in the presence of cosmological constant (GB gravity).
 The first term is the cosmological term and the second and third terms are the Einstein and second order Lovelock (GB) terms, respectively.
 The GB gravity has interesting properties which are listed below.